-Find the Cheapest Health Insurance Quotes in Your Area
+Find Cheap Health Insurance Quotes in Your Area

-HSAs- What They Are, How They Work
+What They Are, How They Work?

-They work like other savings accounts in that you put in money, it earns interest, and you withdraw the funds when you need them.
-Once the account is open, you can request a debit card (or in some cases checks) that you then use to pay for qualified medical expenses such as prescription drugs and prescribed medical tests.
+Funds in an HSA earn interest, and you can withdraw the funds when you need them for healthcare issues.
+Once your account is open, you can request a debit card (or, in some cases, checks) that you then use to pay for qualified medical expenses such as prescription drugs and prescribed medical tests.

 HSAs offer a variety of tax benefits.
 You can deduct your contributions from your taxes.
 If your employer contributes money to your HSA, the IRS notes that the contribution may be excluded from your gross income.
 In other words, an employer's contribution of $1,000 does not add $1,000 to your gross income.
 The interest you earn from such an account is also tax-free.
 When you use your money for qualified medical expenses, the distributions are tax-free.

-Take it With You, Help When You’re Hurting
+Take it With You

 Few subjects in the United States are as complicated as healthcare and taxes.
-An HSA offers a fairly straightforward way of saving for medical costs while lowering your tax bill.
+An HSA offers a relatively straightforward way of saving for medical costs while lowering your tax bill.
 If you are fortunate enough to have low medical expenses during your work years, an HSA allows you to build a nest egg to pay for the increased healthcare costs associated with old age.

 If you or a family member has a costly medical condition now, you get a break on your taxes to deal with that problem.